yandex-cloud/docs/en/managed-kafka/pricing.md

 # Pricing for {{ mkf-name }}

-{{ mkf-name }} usage is rated by the rules described in this section.
+{{ mkf-name }} usage is rated by the pricing policy described in this section.

 {% if product == "yandex-cloud" %}